 All in all, given that the focus of Lovink and Rossiter’s book is on forms of organization ‘after social media’, the choice of focusing on (alternative) socio-technical infrastructures is as understandable as it is valuable in itself.
 Indeed, it is an issue our research group cares about a lot; we hope to contribute to some of the causes laid out in the book.

 The book can be ordered here and is also freely available online in pdf.

-Lonneke van der Velden is postdoctoral researcher with DATACTIVE and a lecturer at the department of media studies at the University of Amsterdam.
-Her research deals with internet surveillance and activism.
-She is part of the editorial board of Krisis, Journal for Contemporary Philosophy, and is on the Board of Directors of Bits of Freedom.
+Lonneke van der Velden is a lecturer at the department of media studies at the University of Amsterdam.
+Her research deals with conceptualizations of internet surveillance and internet activism.
+She is also on the Board of Directors of Bits of Freedom.